cncgen/ehealth/README.md

 ```

 ### Mac OS X Installation ###
+* Install the Arduino platform and load the sketch (see arduino folder)
 * Install [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/) that comes with all the libraries
 * You probably need to install missing libraries with